 Women in Scientific and Environmental Professions Speaker Series

-Adaptive Peaks & WiSE Professions Speaker Series
+Adaptive Peaks/WiSE Professions Speaker Series

 All presentations are free and open to the public.
 For lectures at 4 or later, please stop at the booth at the Irving Avenue entrance for a temporary permit.
 Directions For meetings earlier in the day, parking is available in Syracuse University's Irving Avenue Parking garage .
 The fee is $3.75 for the first hour, $2 for each additional.

 Presented by SUNY College of Environmental Science and Forestry, The ESF Women's Caucus, with the assistance of other offices and programs at ESF and Syracuse University.